 Selection Process

-A panel of distinguished jurors reviews all submissions that meet the eligibility requirements.
-The jurors choose ten semi-finalists and visit these artists’ studios.
+A distinguished panel of independent jurors reviews all submissions that meet the eligibility requirements.
+The jurors choose ten semi-finalists and travel to St. Louis to conduct studio visits.
 Afterward, the jurors select up to three winners.
-CAM curatorial staff may also attend the studio visits; however the selection process is made exclusively by the three jurors.
+CAM curatorial staff may attend the studio visits; however the selection process is made exclusively by the three jurors.

 The call for artists for the Great Rivers Biennial 2024 has officially closed.
+The exhibition will be on view at CAM from September 6, 2024–February 9, 2025.
 Please check back in Spring 2025 for the next application cycle.

 Eligibility